shreyasgm/311_service_requests/README.md

     E --- I3
 ```

-*Note: Add your architecture diagram image to the repository*

 ## 🌟 Features

 - **Natural Language Processing**: Citizens can report issues in everyday language via phone or web